 How to bleed a radiator

 As you slowly unscrew the radiator, you’ll hear a hissing noise.
 The hissing noise is the air escaping and slowly the noise will change to a steady squirt of water.
-At this point rescrew the air vent.
-More information can be found here on how to bleed a radiator.
+At this point tighten up the air vent.

 2. Check the valves are open